ihr-it-projekt/DayZModsInfo/DeathInsurance/Configs/Config.md

     "globalInsuranceBuyCooldownInSeconds": -1, // global cooldown in seconds for buying insurance, -1 to disable.
 Player has to wait last buy + this value to buy again
     "defaultInsuranceIDForNewPlayers": "start", // You can enable a default insurance for all re- or new spawns.
 Just add the id of the insurance here
     "maximumFreeInsuranceCountForPlayers": -1, // You can limit the max amount how often a player gets the default insurance. -1 means a player gets always the default insurance on fresh spawn. any other higher number then 0 means for example 2 means a player get the default insurance 2 times.
-    "insurances": [
+    "hideDeleteItemsButton": false, // if 1, hide the delete items button in the insurance case menu "insurances": [
         {
             "id": "g8ciyetvox", // this value must be unique to other insurance ids.